akash-network/docs/providers/build-a-cloud-provider/kubernetes-cluster-for-akash-providers/README.md

 ## **Overview**

-Akash leases are deployed via Kubernetes pods on provider clusters.
+Akash leases are deployed as Kubernetes pods on provider clusters.
 This guide details the build of the provider’s Kubernetes control plane and worker nodes.

 The setup of a Kubernetes cluster is the responsibility of the provider.
 This guide provides best practices and recommendations for setting up a Kubernetes cluster.
 This document is not a comprehensive guide and assumes pre-existing Kubernetes knowledge.